Resources

 10 Minutes Outside

 One of the goals set by the Climate Justice Ministries Task Force for this year is to encourage every church member of the the California-Nevada Annual Conference to spend 10 minutes outside each day.
 We firmly believe that our actions –and our energy — for earth justice work must befed and empowered by nurturing our love for God’s creation, and this simple practiceis an important step in that direction.
-Choosing a Location You might choose the same place each time…
+You might even experience some health benefits.
+Being outdoors can trigger…

 Sacred Ground

-Rev. Laurie Bayen, from Windsor UMC, who is also a Global Ministries Earthkeeper, has a new project called Sacred Ground that connects visitors to about 50 beautiful scenic vistas, parks, and trails in Sonoma County and beyond.
-Each location on the audio tour includes information on local challenges related to climate change, a land acknowledgment, an invitation to a faithful action we all can take to preserve and restore fragile ecosystems, and a mindful spiritual practice.
-You will need to download the…
+Rev. Laurie Bayen, from Windsor UMC, who is also a Global Ministries EarthKeeper, has a new project called Sacred Ground that connects visitors to over 75 beautiful scenic vistas, parks, and trails in Sonoma County and beyond combining creation care and Indigenous history with calls to action.
+Each location on the audio tour includes information on local challenges related to climate change, a land acknowledgment, an invitation to a faithful action we all can take to preserve and restore fragile ecosystems, and…

 Connecting with Other Groups